-I. When papers are around 3 pages long, peer-reviewers should spend about 20-25 minutes reading and reviewing each paper: 15 minutes reading the paper (tell students to read each paper twice) and 5-10 minutes writing comments.
+I.) When papers are around three pages long, peer-reviewers should spend about 20-25 minutes reading and reviewing each paper: 15 minutes reading the paper (tell students to read each paper twice) and 5-10 minutes writing comments.
 You should lengthen the time limit when necessary, for instance when papers are longer or when they are written in a foreign language.
-This schedule will mean that during the first 45-50 minutes of class, each student will be reading and writing comments on papers written by 2 peers.
+This schedule will mean that during the first 45-50 minutes of class, each student will be reading and writing comments on papers written by two peers.

 Even with clear instructions, peer-review sessions can go awry.
 Circulate throughout the session to make sure that the groups stay focused.
 Listen carefully to the spoken feedback, and use questions to help students make their comments as specific and descriptive as possible.
 For example, if you hear a student saying, "I was confused by the third paragraph," you might prompt them to say more by asking, "Can you tell the writer where you got lost?" or "What word or phrase confused you?
 Why?"
 Students will soon learn to supply such details themselves.

 Paying attention to how the groups are functioning overall can help you determine whether you need to give additional guidance to the class as a whole.
 For example, you might tell students that you noticed that many groups seem to be rushing through the spoken feedback period for each paper, and that even reviewers who wrote detailed and constructive comments on the worksheet are giving only cursory responses when speaking to the writer (e.g. "I thought you did a good job," or "Your paper was interesting").
 You might then remind them that they do not need to present an overall judgment of the paper, but they should try to say something specific that can help the writer revise the paper.